Not every exchange of words has to lead to an argument. Let’s learn how to stop an argument and turn it into a pleasant conversation.

 I watched a television show once where this man and woman were having a conversation.
 I found their style of conversation to be odd at first because if one of them interrupted the other, the partner would correct them by making this statement: “Wait, now it’s my turn to talk.
 You had your turn.”

 It sounded cold and dominating, but after some thought, I realized that it was only to make sure both parties had a chance to state how they feel.
-In order to understand how to stop an argument, you must see the truth of how rude it is to interrupt someone when they are talking.
+To stop an argument, you must see the truth of how rude it is to interrupt someone when they are talking.
 It really is a childish thing to do.

 No misquoting/ no false information